These Corn Dog Fritters are an awesome summer time, or anytime of the year snack!

 - In a separate bowl combine the milk, melted butter and beaten egg.

-- Stir the milk mixture into the flour mixture and then add the corn kernels.
+- Stir the milk mixture into the flour mixture and then add the corn kernels and the hot dogs.

 - Drop by large tablespoons into the hot oil and fry for 2-3 minutes, turning, until golden brown and cooked through in the center.